 This feature is available starting with version 5.3 of the agent

-namespace is the optionnal WMI namespace to connect to (default to
+namespace is the optional WMI namespace to connect to (default to cimv2).

 filters is a list of filters on the WMI query you may want.
 For example, for a process-based WMI class you may want metrics for only certain processes running on your machine, so you could add a filter for each process name.
 You can also use the ‘%’ character as a wildcard.

 tag_by optionally lets you tag each metric with a property from the WMI class you’re using.
-This is only useful when you will have multiple values for your WMI query.
-The examples below show how you can tag your process metrics with the process name (giving a tag of “name:app_name”).
+This is only useful when you have multiple values for your WMI query.

 It translates to a WMI query: